microsoft/aspnet-docker/README.md

 The `microsoft/aspnet` images come in different flavors, each designed for a specific use case.

+### `4.7`

+This image is for ASP.NET applications built for the .NET Framework 4.0 and later versions.
+It is based on the [dotnet-framework:4.7](https://hub.docker.com/r/microsoft/dotnet-framework/) image and includes .NET Framework Extensibility for IIS.

 ### `4.6.2`

-This image is for ASP.NET application built for Framework 4.0 and later version.
-It is based on the [IIS Image](https://hub.docker.com/r/microsoft/iis/) and includes the .NET Framework and .NET 4.6.2 Extensibility for IIS.
+This image is for ASP.NET applications built for the .NET Framework 4.6.2.
+It is based on the [dotnet-framework:4.6.2](https://hub.docker.com/r/microsoft/dotnet-framework/) image and includes .NET Framework Extensibility for IIS.

 ### `3.5`

-This image is for ASP.NET application built for Framework 3.5 and later version.
-It is based on the [IIS Image](https://hub.docker.com/r/microsoft/iis/) and includes the .NET Framework and .NET 3.5 Extensibility for IIS.
+This image is for ASP.NET applications built for the .NET Framework 3.5.
+It is based on the [dotnet-framework:3.5](https://hub.docker.com/r/microsoft/dotnet-framework/) image and includes .NET Framework Extensibility for IIS.

 # Related Repos

 See the following related repos for other application types:

+- [microsoft/dotnet-framework](https://hub.docker.com/r/microsoft/dotnet-framework/) for .NET Framework applications.
 - [microsoft/aspnetcore](https://hub.docker.com/r/microsoft/aspnetcore/) for ASP.NET Core applications.
 - [microsoft/dotnet](https://hub.docker.com/r/microsoft/dotnet/) for .NET Core images.
-- [microsoft/dotnet-framework](https://hub.docker.com/r/microsoft/dotnet-framework/) for .NET Framework applications.

 # License